 The Corporation provides its stockholders with the opportunity to cast an annual advisory vote on executive compensation (say on pay).
 In addition to receiving overall feedback on the Corporation's compensation programs as part of the annual say on pay proposal, the Board of Directors and management are committed to regular engagement with our stockholders to solicit views and input on important topics including executive compensation.
 In advance of the 2018 annual meeting of stockholders, the Corporation reached out to stockholders representing approximately 58% of outstanding shares to discuss our Chief Executive Officer's compensation package and other key executive compensation topics.
-At the Corporation's annual meeting of stockholders held in May 2018, approximately 81% of the votes present and entitled to vote at the meeting on the say on pay proposal were voted in favor of the proposal approximg the compensation of the NEOs as disclosed in the 2018 proxy statement.
-This was the highest say on pay vote since the Corporation's 2015 annual meeting of stockholders.
-The Compensation Committee believes the 2018 say on pay vote reflects stockholders' support of the Corporation's approach to executive compensation, including our Chief Executive Officer's compensation package, and certain other changes that the Compensation Committee has implemented over the years.
+At the Corporation's annual meeting of stockholders held in May 2018, approximately 81% of the votes present and entitled to vote at the meeting on the say on pay proposal were voted in favor of the proposal approving the compensation of the NEOs as disclosed in the 2018 proxy statement.
+This was the highest say on pay vote reflects stockholders' support of the Corporation's approach to executive compensation, including our Chief Executive Officer's compensation package, and certain other changes that the Compensation Committee has implemented over the years.